Skip to content

 FlagModeRequiredDescription

-auth / unauthboth✅ positionalScan mode
+auth / unauthbothPositionalScan mode

---typebothaudit for compliance engagements, ctf for labs
+--typebothYesaudit for compliance engagements, ctf for labs

---interface, -ibothNetwork interface (e.g. eth0, tun0)
+--interface, -ibothYesNetwork interface (e.g. eth0, tun0)

---domainauthDomain to scan (e.g. corp.example.com)
+--domainauthYesDomain to scan (e.g. corp.example.com)

---dc-ipauthPrimary DC IP
+--dc-ipauthYesPrimary DC IP

---username, -uauthUsername
+--username, -uauthYesUsername

---password, -pauthPassword
+--password, -pauthYesPassword

---hostsunauth✅*CIDR range — required unless --dc-ip is passed
+--hostsunauthOne of the twoCIDR range — required unless --dc-ip is passed

---dc-ipunauth✅*Known DC IP — alternative to --hosts
+--dc-ipunauthOne of the twoKnown DC IP — alternative to --hosts

 --workspace, -wbothWorkspace name (random if omitted)